Things to Do at Hope Cemetery

 Things to Do Nearby

-The beautiful gold-domed capitol building offering free guided tours and showcasing Vermont's political history
+The beautiful gold-domed capitol building offers free tours and sits right in the heart of Montpelier

-A 185-acre park with hiking trails and a stone tower offering panoramic views of Montpelier and the surrounding mountains
+A lovely municipal park with hiking trails and a stone tower that provides panoramic views of the area